polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-other-chains/local-parachain.md

 A parachain collator contains the actual collator node and also an **embedded relay chain node**.
 The arguments before the `--` are for the collator, and the arguments after the `--` are for the embedded relay chain node.

 We give the collator a base path and ports as we did for the relay chain node previously.
-We also specify the para ID.

 Remember to change the collator-specific values if you are executing these instructions a second time for a second parachain.
-You will use the same relay chain chain spec, but different para ID,base path, and ports the second parachain collator binds to.
+You must use the same relay chain specification file, but different `ParaID`, base path, and port numbers for the second parachain collator to bind to.

 There is presently no way to run a parachain node without the embedded relay chain node, but it is expected that this will become possible for non-collator nodes eventually.